vikasTmz/vikasTmz.github.io/inriastars/docs/index.md

 		- increase discriminability and reduce the effect of local minima in the stereo cost function.
 	- Detect and omit occluded pixels in the images during loss computations.

+- LS-Net?
+- Fab-net and face metrics from IJB

 ## Project layout